couchbaselabs/docs-ng/content/couchbase-elastic-search/appendix-release-notes.markdown

 <a id="elastic-relnotes-1.3.0"></a>
 ## Release Notes for Couchbase Plug-in for Elasticsearch 1.3.0 GA (April 2014)

-This release adds compatibility with Elasticsearch 1.0.1.
+This release is compatibility only with Elasticsearch 1.0.1.

 This release is compatible with Couchbase Server 2.5.x, and it is backward compatible with earlier 2.x releases.